-Existing methods for recovering depth for dynamics, non-rigid object from monocular video impose strong assumptions on the object’s motion and may only recover sparse depth.
+Existing methods for recovering depth for dynamics, non-rigid objects from monocular video impose strong assumptions on the object’s motion and may only recover sparse depth.

-Researchers think that this could provide the data set that helps detect the depth of the field in videos where the camera and people in the video are moving.
-In these videos, People imitate mannequins by freezing in a wide variety of natural poses, while a hand-held camera tours the scene.
+Researchers think this could provide the data set that helps detect the depth of the field in videos where the camera and people in the video are moving.
+In these videos, People imitate mannequins by freezing in a wide variety of natural poses while a hand-held camera tours the scene.
 And because the entire scene is stationary (only the camera is moving), triangulation-based methods- such as multi-view-stereo (MVS)- work.
-And the developers get the accurate depth maps for the entire scene including the people in it.
+And the developers get accurate depth maps for the entire scene, including the people in it.

 ‘The model avoids direct 3D triangulation by learning priors on human pose and shape from data.
 While there is a recent surge in using machine learning for depth prediction, this work is the first to tailor a learning-based approach to the case of simultaneous camera and human motion.

-The team trained a neural network which is capable input from RGB images, a mask for human regions, an initial depth of non-human environments in a video in order to produce a depth map and make the human shape and pose predictions
+The team trained a neural network that is capable of input from RGB images, a mask for human regions, and an initial depth of non-human environments in a video in order to produce a depth map and make the human shape and pose predictions